duongquangduc/ducduong.github.io/README.md

-This repository is dedicated for my GitHub Pages duongquangduc.github.io and the useful links hands-on and best practices in Computer Science and Software Engineering.
+This repository is dedicated for my GitHub Pages duongquangduc.github.io and the state-of-the-art of handbooks and best practices in Computer Science, AI, Data Science, and Software Engineering.

 ## The Fundamentals of Computer Science
 - **Data Structures and Algorithms**, GeeksforGeeks, [[link]](https://www.geeksforgeeks.org/data-structures).